 Only you can make that decision, but I hope that you love yourself and that you cherish your values enough to do what is right/best for you and your kids.

 One last thing I want to mention is that you need support right now, and some great ways to get that is through family members, close friends and faith.
 You need to lean on something or someone, almost as if you are bracing yourself.
 This is a very hard time for you.
 Let yourself trust someone.

+In closing, I want to say this.
 Things are going to turn out fine.
 They just will.
 I promise.
 It might not seem like that, but it’s true.
 Just remember to do what’s right for you and your kids, and what’s in your heart.
-Oh, and remember to TRUST YOUR GUT.
+Remember to TRUST YOUR GUT.
 Did I mention that no one’s gut instinct was ever wrong?